 It's difficult to beat Texas A&M University - College Station if you wish to study Geological & Earth Sciences.
 In addition to its bachelor's programs, Texas A&M University - College Station offers graduate degrees in Geology.
 Situated in College Station, Texas, this college is ideal for students who prosper in a city atmosphere.

 The University of Texas at Austin is among your best bets if you're planning on studying Geological & Earth Sciences.
-Grads of the geology program state that they receive average early career earnings of geology and mid-career earnings of $103,912.
+The University of Texas at Austin offers graduate degrees in geology for those interested in an advanced degree.
 The University of Texas at Austin is among the largest schools in Texas.

 Any student pursuing a degree in Geological & Earth Sciences has to take a look at Yale University.
 Geology graduates from Yale University get a earnings boost of approximately 34.7% above the typical income of geological & earth sciences graduates.
 The setting in a large urban center is great for students seeking out considerable options for social networking, excitement, and exploration.